cscorley/dissertation/chapters/2_related/1_tr_general.md

 may have further transformations applied or be used directly as the index.

 Next, the engine takes a pairwise classification of the query to each document in the index and ranks the documents according to similarity.
-We use a similarity measure for probability distributions for the pairwise comparisons.
+I use a similarity measure for probability distributions for the pairwise comparisons.

 ### Similarity measures

 A similarity measure in text retrieval is useful for comparing two documents.
 Typically, documents are represented as a bag-of-words, or a term vector.
-Hence, we can use any vector-based similarity measure.
-Further, we can use discrete probability distributions, such as a document-topic proportion, as a vector.
+Hence, I can use any vector-based similarity measure.
+Further, I can use discrete probability distributions, such as a document-topic proportion, as a vector.
 In the following definitions, $P$ and $Q$ are two discrete probability distributions of the same length $K$ unless noted otherwise.